shahpruthaa/cleanliness/README.md

 - **Rate limiting**: 5 uploads per minute per user/IP
 - **Simple web interface** for staff

+## Cleanliness Prediction Model

+This application incorporates a machine learning model (`cleanliness_model.py`) to predict the cleanliness of uploaded images.
+The model uses image features such as brightness, contrast, and edge intensity to classify rooms as 'Clean', 'Needs Attention', or 'Dirty'.

+- The trained model is saved in the `models/` directory as `cleanliness_classifier.joblib`.
+- The model can be updated based on labeled clean and dirty images to refine its prediction thresholds.

 ## Setup Instructions

 1. **Clone the repository**